kgateway-dev/kgateway/docs/content/reference/cli/glooctl_istio.md

 ---
 ## glooctl istio

-Commands for interacting with Istio in Gloo
+Commands for interacting with Istio in Gloo Edge

 ### Synopsis

-Commands for interacting with Istio in Gloo
+Commands for interacting with Istio in Gloo Edge

 ```
 glooctl istio [flags]